sarkar-s/CoRe/docs/index.rst

 **Co**\ mmunication through the **Re**\ actome and Interactome (CoRe) is an open-source scientific software to model human biological pathways as information transferring networks.
-CoRe uses the `Reactome <https://reactome.org>`_ and the `Interactome <http://interactome.dfci.harvard.edu/H_sapiens/>`_ databases to construct communication network models of human biology.
-The current version computes the information transferred due protein-protein interactions (PPIs) with viral proteins, demonstrated using the SARS-CoV-2 PPIs as a case study.
+CoRe uses the `Reactome <https://reactome.org>`_ and the `Interactome <http://interactome.dfci.harvard.edu/H_sapiens/>`_ databases to construct communication network models for human biology.

 CoRe also uses the gene sets from the c5 collection in the `MSigDB <https://www.gsea-msigdb.org/gsea/msigdb/>`_ database to identify the significant biological processes using
 Gene Ontology over-representation analysis.

+This version of CoRe computes the information transfer in the immune system due to interactions with SARS-CoV-2 proteins.

 :Author:
   `Swarnavo Sarkar <https://swarnavosarkar.com>`_